rajaraodv/salesforce-react-native-tutorial/mobile-sdk-react-native-adding-a-new-custom-component.md

       );
     },
 ```
+  > Note: You can get the **final code** for index.ios.js from here: <a href="https://github.com/rajaraodv/salesforce-react-native-tutorial/blob/master/js/index.ios.js" target="_blank">index.ios.js</a>

 6. Switch to Simulator
-8. Type `Command+R` to reload (Click on the simulator to make it active if it doesn't reload).
+7. Type `Command+R` to reload (Click on the simulator to make it active if it doesn't reload).
-9. You should see the new component reflected.
+8. You should see the new component reflected.

 <div class="row" style="margin-top:40px;">
 <div class="col-sm-12">